 - The House of Liechtenstein - Liechtenstein (Prince Hans-Adam II)

 - The House of Luxembourg-Nassau - Luxembourg (Grand Duke Henri)

 - The House of Grimaldi - Monaco (Prince Albert II)

 - The House of Orange-Nassau - Netherlands (King Willem-Alexander)

 - The House of Schleswig-Holstein-Sonderburg-Glücksburg - Norway - (King Harald V)

 - The House of Borbón-Anjou - Spain (King Felipe VI)

 - The House of Bernadotte - Sweden (King Carl XVI Gustaf)

-- The House of Windsor - United Kingdom (Queen Elizabeth II)
+- The House of Windsor - United Kingdom (King Charles III)

 Which royal family rules over the largest kingdom?

-It's a little-known fact in many countries that Queen Elizabeth II, arguably the most well-known monarch globally, is the queen of far more than just the United Kingdom.
+It's a little-known fact in many countries that The Windsor family, arguably the most well-known royal family globally, is the ruling family of far more than just the United Kingdom.
 In fact, the British monarch technically also presides over 15 other countries spread all over the world, including Canada, the Bahamas, and Australia.
 These countries were all subjected to British rule at one point or another in their history, and although all are now independent sovereign nations, they still maintain at least a ceremonial connection to the British monarchy.